iamimmanuelraj/AOSP/Standing_Instruction.md

 # Roms

 - All my roms for all my devices are FBE V2 encrypted (With emmc optimised encryption)
-- All my roms for all my devices are shipped with user build (Except for initial days when a new version of android/rom is released)
+- All my roms for all my devices are shipped with user/userdebug build (Except for initial days when a new version of android/rom is released)
 - All my roms for all my devices are having enforcing selinux (Except for initial days when a new version of android/rom is released)
 - All my roms for all my devices are not having any neverallow (Except for initial days when a new version of android/rom is released)
 - All my roms for all my devices are passing cts